FLamparski/areabase/README.md

 This repository also contains a source copy of [Action Bar Sherlock](http://actionbarsherlock.com/), licensed under Apache 2.0 license.

-This project uses the [RoboGuice](https://github.com/roboguice/roboguice) library licensed under Apache 2.0 license.
+The Areabase uses the [RoboGuice](https://github.com/roboguice/roboguice) library licensed under Apache 2.0 license.

+The NeSSTest program uses SWT. _Note:_ you may need to supply your own version of SWT as it is a native library.
+This one will work on 64-bit Linux environments with GTK+ 2 installed.